B.S. in Creative Arts in Therapy

 Creative Arts in Therapy is a multi-disciplinary field which integrates many areas of study, including Psychology and the Arts.
 Students of Creative Arts in Therapy are trained to help people find and maintain their own mind/body solutions.
 They work with individuals, groups and families to facilitate creative growth.

-The Bachelor of Arts in Creative Arts in Therapy degree at The Sage Colleges offers concentrations in Visual Art, Dance, Music, Theatre and Child Life.
+The Bachelor of Arts in Creative Arts in Therapy degree at The Sage Colleges offers concentrations in Visual Art, Dance, Music, and Theatre.
 Art Therapy is designated as a mind-body approach by the National Institute of Health.

 The Mission and Purpose of the Creative Arts in Therapy Program is:

 - To provide the educational opportunities for individual students professional skills with which they may assist others in the pursuit of wellness through creative means;

 - To contribute to the larger society a highly educated group of creative and empathic individuals dedicated to contributing to local and global wellness;